Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Synthetic Ricci curvature lower bounds

 The argument from \eqref{eq:mutveetaSuppComp} to \eqref{eq:UNConcmutve} can be adapted to show that there exists an $\ell_{p}$-geodesic $(\mu_{t})_{t\in [0,1]}$ satisfying \eqref{eq:defTMCP(KN)}. \end{proof}

-\subsection{Stability of $\TCD^{e}_{p}(K,N)$ and $\TMCP^{e}_{p}(K,N)$ conditions}
+\subsection{Stability of $\TCD^{e}_{p}(K,N)$ and $\TMCP^{e}(K,N)$ conditions}

 This section is of independent interest and will not be used in the rest of the paper.
-In the next theorem we show the stability of the $\TMCP^{e}_{p}(K,N)$ condition under convergence of Lorentzian spaces.
+In the next theorem we show the stability of the $\TMCP^{e}(K,N)$ condition under convergence of Lorentzian spaces.
 Throughout this part we will make use of topological embeddings to identify spaces with their image inside a larger space.
 Recall that a topological embedding is a map $f:X\to Y$ between two topological spaces $X$ and $Y$ such that $f$ is continuous, injective and with continuous inverse between $X$ and $f(X)$.
+We also say that a space $X$ is \emph{pointed}, if a reference point $\star\in X$ is specified.